MitaJuanita/DA_project/README.md

 ## Future Enhancements
 - Expand FHIR validation scripts for more resources (Observations, Encounters, Medications).
-- Add more interactive visualizations in Power BI and Tableau.
+- Add more interactive visualizations
+- Machine Learning
 - Develop API integrations for real-time data exchange.
-- Instructions for how to use this repository
+- Instructions for how to use this repository.

 ## Contact
 For questions or collaboration opportunities, reach out via [LinkedIn](https://linkedin.com/in/shermintalawrence) or email me at **shermintalawrence@gmail.com**.